Sam Nikolajsen

 Sam Nygaard Nikolajsen (born 28 February 1961) is a former motorcycle speedway rider from Denmark.
 He earned x caps for the Denmark national speedway team.

 Career

 Nikolajsen became the Danish Junior Champion in 1981 after winning the Danish Junior Championship.

-He made his debut in the British leagues in 1982, when he joined the Coventry Bees for the 1982 British League season.
+Nikolajsen made his debut in the British leagues in 1982, when he joined the Coventry Bees for the 1982 British League season.
 He stayed at Coventry for three seasons and was then put on the transfer list, which then saw him join Sheffield Tigers in 1985.
 His final season in Britain was riding for the Wolverhampton Wolves in 1986.